NelsonSharma/topics/README.md

 --downloads
 # name of the folder used to serve files as resources
 # default is "__downloads__"

+--board
+# an ipynb file (jupyter notebook) that is embedded in html (uses nbconvert)
+# default file will not be created if not found
+# admins must refresh boards if changes are made

 --threads
 # no of threads to be used by waitress.serve